fenago/spark-scala-examples/lab-guides/Lab_11.md

 #### Conclusion:

-RDD actions are operations that return non-RDD values, since RDD's are lazy they do not execute the transformation functions until we call actions. hence, all these functions trigger the transformations to execute and finally returns the value of the action functions to the driver program. and In this tutorial, you have also learned several RDD functions usage and examples in scala language.
+In this tutorial, you have learned **PairRDDFunctions** class and Spark Pair RDD transformations & action functions with scala examples.